Denise Bombardier: Views

 In 1990, during a television confrontation on a French book programme "Apostrophes", Bombardier said of the writer Gabriel Matzneff: "Some older men like to attract little children with sweets.
 Mr Matzneff does it with his reputation."

-She added, "How did they do afterward, these young girls?"
+Bombardier added, "How did they do afterward, these young girls?"

-At the time, she was insulted in the press.
+At the time, she was insulted in the press by Josyane Savigneau.
 But, in January 2020, writer and editor Vanessa Springora "publishes a book, Le Consentement, a memoir of having been sexually abused by Matzneff between the ages of 14 and 16, when he was more than three times her age.
 It sparks an international furore, and Matzneff, driven from Paris, takes refuge on the Italian Riviera.
-The Paris prosecutor’s office opens an investigation after an “analysis” of the book.
+The Paris prosecutor’s office opens an investigation after an 'analysis' of the book.
 Matzneff is set to stand trial in September this year," reports the Guardian.

 In 2019, Bombardier wrote the column "The Decline of the Whites."
 She started by noting the demographic fact that in many US cities, whites are already in the minority, and she stated that by 2050, in such countries as Canada, New Zealand and the US, whites could become a minority group.